- Tax Investing

 - When are Montgomery County Property taxes due?

-- Taxes are due the first Monday in October through the last day of February of the following year without penalty and interest charges.
+- Taxes are due the first Monday in October through the last day of February of the following year without interest charges.

 - My mortgage company pays my taxes.
 What do I do with the notice?